filterpaper/qmk_userspace/readme.md

 ```

 ## Pro Micro RX/TX LEDs
-The Data LEDs on Pro Micro can be used as indicators with code.
-They are located on pins `B0` (RX) and `D5` (TX) on the Atmega32u4 microcontroller.
+The data LEDs on an Atmega32u4 Pro Micro can be used as indicators.
+They are located on pins `B0` (RX) and `D5` (TX) of the microcontroller.
 To use them with QMK's [LED Indicators](https://docs.qmk.fm/#/feature_led_indicators), flag the pin in the config.h file:
 ```c
 #define LED_CAPS_LOCK_PIN B0
 #define LED_PIN_ON_STATE 0